Feast of the Most Holy Body and Blood of Christ

 This weekend the Church celebrates the feast of the Body and Blood of Christ, or Corpus Christi, as it was known in the days of the Latin liturgy.
 On all its feast days, the Church has a threefold purpose.
 The first purpose, of course, is to call us to worship Almighty God in the sacrifice of the Mass.
 The second is to be joyful in the specific reality observed by the feast.
 The third purpose is to teach us.

-These objectives the Church serves as it calls us to celebrate this feast of the Body and Blood of Christ, the feast of the holy Eucharist, the greatest of Christ’s gifts to the Church.
+This feast of the Body and Blood of Christ, the feast of the Holy Eucharist, the greatest of treasures for the Church, is when the Church especially invites us to reflect on the Eucharist.

 The first reading for this weekend is from Genesis.
 Genesis powerfully and explicitly reveals to us that God is the Creator.
 In this reading, Genesis also tells us that after Creation, after the creation of humans, and indeed after human sin, God did not leave humanity to its own fate.
 Instead, God reached out in mercy, sending figures such as Abraham and Melchizedek, mentioned in this reading, to clear the way between God and humankind.